 Our Analysis and Test Results

-Whether hiking, biking, climbing, or running errands around town, the Kinetic feels good on the body.
+While the Kinetic is not the most mobile jacket we tested, our reviewers were shocked, shocked, by how strechy and comfortablly this jacket moves while climbing and hiking.
 The hood is generously sized with a stretchy fitted section and a secondary laminated and stiffened peak to keep water off the face.
-The main reason we didn't award a higher score here is that, when wearing a helmet, things get tight.
+Indeed, the main reason we didn't award a higher score on mobility, is that the hood is a bit too snug with a helmet.
 You can certainly fit a helmet under the hood, but it's a stretch — literally.
 If a helmet is a regular companion with your softshell, you might want to consider something geared more toward climbing or skiing.
-Helmet issues aside, movement is incredibly comfortable in the Kinetic, and the nice wide adjustable cuffs mean that layering and wearing gloves is also a breeze.
+Helmet issues aside, movement is incredibly comfortable and unimpeded in the Kinetic.
+The nice, wide, and adjustable cuffs mean that layering and wearing gloves under or over the sleeves is also a breeze.

-— Penney Garrett
+— Mary Witlacil and Penney Garrett